nplasterer/is-dead/docs/will.md

 # Last Will And testament
-## Yaroslav Shirokov
+## Michael Skalnik

-I, Yaroslav Shirokov, of San Francisco, California, remove my former Wills and Codicils and declare this to be my Last Will and Testament.
+I, Michael Skalnik, of San Francisco, California, remove my former Wills and Codicils and declare this to be my Last Will and Testament.

 ### Payment of Debts and Expenses